 That was the exact moment when I first became a die-hard Neil deGrasse Tyson fan.
 He’s so dedicated in his quest for truth that he actually invites scrutiny and challenges to his own ways of thinking.
 He’s so eager to know what’s true that if he’s wrong about something, he actually wants you to prove him wrong so his beliefs will more closely mirror reality.
 These traits run so counter to the common, unspoken plea of many other thought leaders: “Question everything.
 Except me.”
 And unfortunately, it’s not only the bad leaders who adopt this code.
 Many otherwise good leaders follow it, too.

-To me, one of the most frustrating aspects of this election season has been our willingness, both as individuals and as a society, to condemn authoritarianism when we disagree with it and yet eagerly embrace it when it caters to our own cherished beliefs.
+To me, one of the most frustrating aspects of election season is our willingness, both as individuals and as a society, to condemn authoritarianism when we disagree with it and yet eagerly embrace it when it caters to our own cherished beliefs.
 When our political opponents want to silence us and bend us to their will, we see that as evil.
 But somehow we think it’s okay for us to silence our political opponents and bend them to our will.
 We question their power, but we neglect to question our own.

 I care deeply about the future of humanity.
 And if we’re going to progress into a brighter future, we need to be aware that one of the strongest drivers of progress in the past has been a willingness to question power.
 Imagine if no one had ever questioned whether kings had a divine right to rule.
 Imagine if Martin Luther had never questioned the Catholic Church’s claim that it alone had the authority to interpret the Bible.
 Imagine if American colonists had never questioned the Crown.
 Imagine if the institution of slavery had continued unchallenged.

 It’s easy for us to look back and see this progress as inevitable and obvious… but it really wasn’t.
-The people who questioned power in all of these examples were exceptionally brave, their actions often quite countercultural.
+The people who questioned power in all these examples were exceptionally brave, their actions often quite countercultural.
 It takes a lot of courage to question power when that power’s control is pervasive in your society, and when that power conveniences many people… maybe even you.

 Nevertheless, history—especially the past four hundred years of it—is ripe with examples of bold people questioning power, resulting in significant social, economic, and political freedom and progress.

 This isn’t to say that all power is inherently corrupt, or that human organization is inherently flawed.
 Far from it!
 The arc of history shows that we humans have a strong preference for organization, joining together in groups of ever greater numbers and social complexity to accomplish our goals.
 Any power structure can be used for great good as well as for great greed and tyranny.
-And that’s why we should constantly hold them up to intense scrutiny: to make sure they’re telling us the truth, and to ensure that they’re working for the benefit of all humanity rather than just for a thin segment of humanity.
+And that’s why we should constantly hold them up to intense scrutiny: to make sure they’re telling us the truth, and to ensure they’re working for the benefit of all humanity rather than just for a thin segment of humanity.

 So let’s question power more often and more fiercely.
 And let’s not question only the powers that oppose us and our beliefs.
 Let’s also question the powers that we like.
 If we never question them, how will we know they’re not taking advantage of us?